Financial Information

 Future Funding Requirements and Resource Mobilization

-CIWA regularly examines its existing portfolio and plans pipelines to achieve results across Africa.
-Lessons learned from implementation are integrated into planning of future engagements, alongside application of risk management tools in the context of CIWA finance, detailed in Annex 3 of the Annual Report 2023.
+CIWA regularly examines its existing portfolio and plans pipelines to achieve results across Sub-Saharan Africa.
+Lessons learned from implementation are integrated into planning future engagements, alongside application of risk management tools in the context of CIWA finance, detailed in Annex 3.

 © | Cooperation in International Waters in Africa